jcmann/14projects/readme.md

 ### Dev-related Stretch Goals

 - [ ] Fix Amplify/Redux so the Redux Toolkit reducer does not manually reload the page for changes in login status to take effect
+- [ ] Implement APIFormatUtility for cleaner code

 ## Project Plan